A credit card is a financial tool that allows its holder, known as the cardholder, to borrow funds from a financial institution, to make

 To read CCLSWA’s submission to a Senate Inquiry on Matters relating to Credit Card Interest Rates click here.

-If you are having difficulty meeting your credit card repayments and would like advice call CCLSWA for a free, confidential discussion on (08) 9221 7066.
-Our telephone advice line is open Monday to Friday (except public holidays) between 9am and 4pm.
+If you are having difficulty meeting your credit card repayments and would like advice please get in touch with CCLSWA for a free, confidential discussion using the form below; or scroll down to see other ways to reach us.